anacfanton/covid-identity/README.md

 Code and data for "_Overemphasis on publications may disadvantage historically excluded groups in STEM before and during COVID-19: a North American survey study_", in review at PLOS One

-Upon acceptance, this repository will be archived and issued a DOI via Zenodo.
 Full data available on Dryad at https://doi.org/10.5061/dryad.fqz612jwn

 ## Authors
 - Freya E. Rowland<sup>1,2*</sup>